stami-butzbach/october_theme_singlepage/README.md

 Squad Bootstrap Template
 =====

 Squad is a free Bootstrap template from BootstrapTaste for creatives, with a simple and modern layout.
-Nice CSS3 animation added on each section scroll and navigatio.
+Nice CSS3 animation added on each section scroll and navigation.
 This template uses wow.js animation script to animate section elements.
 Ported for OctoberCMS.

 ![Screenshot](https://bytebucket.org/fabriciorabelo/squad-theme/raw/6659a6fb22163e1e1162ea835a862df5a2dc981b/assets/images/theme-preview.png)